Practical Guide to Workflow Testing for Quality Software

 A software testing workflow, sometimes called the Software Testing Life Cycle (STLC), guides your team through a structured process to ensure software quality and reliability.
 Each phase in this cycle plays a vital role in catching defects early and confirming the software performs as expected.
 Think of it as a roadmap for your testing process, helping you deliver a polished product that meets user needs.

-Requirements Analysis & Test Planning
+Plan Your Software Testing Workflow: Requirements & Test Planning

 Before writing a single line of code, the testing process begins with understanding exactly what the software should do.
 During requirements analysis, the team digs into the software requirements, clarifies any uncertainties, and creates a Requirement Traceability Matrix (RTM) to link each requirement to specific test cases.
 This foundational step ensures all testing efforts stay focused on the software's intended functionality.
 Next, the test planning phase defines the scope, objectives, and timeline for testing.
 This includes identifying potential risks, allocating resources, and choosing the right testing methodology.
 Thorough planning sets the stage for a smooth and efficient testing process.